 Nothing fuels that burning desire to become your own boss like a warm summer day spent inside a dark cubicle.
-But there's still time to break out of the 9-to-5 routine before the weather heats up.
+But there's still time to break out of the 9-to-5 routine before the season is over.

-Here are seven ideas for businesses — inspired by summer — that you can have up and running in no time:
+Here are nine ideas for businesses — inspired by summer — that you can have up and running in no time.

 Summer barbecues are an American tradition, but no party host wants to spend hours slaving over a hot grill.
 A barbecue catering service is just the thing to solve that problem.